Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-Bethlehem Steel grew from a Pennsylvania ironworks into America’s second-largest steel producer and one of its biggest shipbuilders.
+Bethlehem Steel grew from the Bethlehem Iron Company, a Pennsylvania ironworks founded in 1857, into America’s second-largest steel producer and one of its biggest shipbuilders.
 Its structural steel raised the Golden Gate Bridge, Rockefeller Center, and Madison Square Garden, and its yards launched over a thousand warships in World War II.
 After the war, aging plants, high labor costs, and cheaper imported steel eroded its margins.
 It failed to modernize as minimills and foreign producers took share.
 The company filed for bankruptcy in 2001, and in 2003 its remaining assets were sold to the International Steel Group.

 Worth remembering